majestic53/dasm16/README.markdown

 ```

 Now that we have the code, we are ready to compile.
 Save the file and open a console
 window in the same directly.
-Next, use the command below to compile your code.
+Next, use the command below to compile your code (making
+sure that _dasm16.exe_ is also in the same directory).

 ```
 dasm16 -v -o HelloWorld.bin HelloWorld.asm
 ```

-You should see output in the console window similar to this (notice that the output shows in
+You should see output in the console window similar to this:
-the console windows when using verbose mode):

 ```
 DASM16 1.0.1326 (rev. 7, Jun 27 2013, 20:24:38)